PrimaveraDeveloper/lithium/ref/taskbox-1.0/Taskbox.md

 ### `TaskboxClustering`

 The Taskbox Clustering is used to achieve load balancing, manage the task states, instances heartbeat and recover instance and tasks failures.
-This mechanism uses CosmosDb database for storage and REDIS to implement read locks.
+This mechanism uses CosmosDb database for task and instances storage and blob storage to implement read locks.
 When the Taskbox service starts, the cluster will register the instance as in the example below:

 ```json